Covalency-driven collapse of strong spin-orbit coupling in face-sharing iridium octahedra

 Since the size of MO splitting is large, we only need to consider the effect of SOC near the Fermi level.
 Fig.~\ref{fig:FigC} illustrates how SOC and the Coulomb interaction induce a spin polarization within the $\sigma^*/\pi^*/\delta^*$ MOs and in turn open a gap.
-First the Coulomb interaction induces a `high-spin-like' configuration by fully polarizing the spins within the $\pi^*/\delta^*$ and $\sigma^*$ states.
-Then, because the $\pi^*/\delta^*$ MOs carry atomic orbital angular momenta $l_{\rm eff}^z$\,=\,$\pm$\,1, SOC functions as an orbital Zeeman field that splits the $\pi^*/\delta^*$ MOs [compare Fig.~\ref{fig:FigC}(a) and (b)].
-A three-peak structure therefore appears in the unoccupied sector as shown in Fig.~\ref{fig:FigC}(c) where the $a_{\rm 1g}$/$e'_{\rm g}$-projected DOS from the DFT+$U$~\cite{DFTU} calculation with SOC included is plotted.
+First, because the $\pi^*/\delta^*$ MOs carry atomic orbital angular momenta $l_{\rm eff}^z$\,=\,$\pm$\,1, SOC functions as an orbital Zeeman field that splits the $\pi^*/\delta^*$ MOs [compare Fig.~\ref{fig:FigC}(a) and (b)].
+Then the Coulomb interaction induces a `high-spin-like' configuration by pushing down the unoccupied $\sigma^*$ state with $l_{\rm eff}^z$\,=\,0 below the Fermi level in the majority spin channel and fully spin-polarizing the $\pi^*/\delta^*$ and $\sigma^*$ states as shown in Fig.~\ref{fig:FigC}(c).
+Fig.~\ref{fig:FigC}(d) and (e) show the projected DOS with $U_{\rm Ir}$ = 0 and 2.8 eV respectively ($U_{\rm Ir}$ denoting $U$ at Ir sites), where the $a_{\rm 1g}$/$e'_{\rm g}$-projected DOS from the DFT+$U$~\cite{DFTU} calculation with SOC included is plotted.
+Comparing Fig.~\ref{fig:FigC}(d) and (e) demonstrates the spin-polarizing effect of $U_{\rm Ir}$.
+As a result, a three-peak structure appears in the unoccupied sector as shown in Fig.~\ref{fig:FigC}(e).
 The three peaks, $\alpha$, $\beta$, and $\gamma$ in the JDOS from the DFT+$U$ result [Fig.~\ref{fig:FigC}(d)] originate from the transitions from the highest occupied MO state with $j_{\rm eff}^z$\,=\,0 to the unoccupied MO states with $j_{\rm eff}^z$ = $+1/2$, $0$, and $-3/2$, respectively.
-Note that the inclusion of $U$ tends to recover the local atomic picture by mixing MO states, as shown in Fig.~\ref{fig:FigC}(c), where there is a small mixture among the $j_{\rm eff}^z$ = $+1/2$, $0$, and $-3/2$ MO states.
+Note that the inclusion of $U_{\rm Ir}$ tends to recover the local atomic picture by mixing MO states, as shown in Fig.~\ref{fig:FigC}(c), where there is a small mixture among the $j_{\rm eff}^z$ = $+1/2$, $0$, and $-3/2$ MO states.
 This effect, however, does not qualitatively affects the above MO description.
+Note also that different values of $U_{\rm Ir}$ only changes the gap size while not affecting the three-peak structure as shown in the Supplementary Materials.

-To confirm the predicted three-peak structure in the electronic excitation spectrum, we perform Raman-scattering measurements in a quasi-back-scattering geometry from the (100) crystallographic surface of Ba$_5$CuIr$_3$O$_{12}$ single crystal grown by flux method~[see Supplementary Materials for details of sample preparation and Raman scattering].
+To confirm the predicted three-peak structure in the electronic excitation spectrum, we perform Raman-scattering measurements in a quasi-back-scattering geometry from the (001) crystallographic surface of Ba$_5$CuIr$_3$O$_{12}$ single crystal grown by flux method~[see Supplementary Materials for details of sample preparation and Raman scattering].
 We use 476.2\,nm line from a Kr$^+$ ion laser for excitation.
 Incident light with $\sim$10\,mW power is focused to a 50$\times$100\,$\mu$m$^{2}$ spot.

 Fig.~\ref{fig:Spectrum} shows the Raman spectrum measured at 25\,K. The sharp features at 17, 41 and 84\,meV are phonon modes~[see Supplementary Materials for the low-energy Raman spectrum].
 The two peaks at 130 and 170\,meV result from second-order phonon scattering (41\,+\,84\,meV and 84\,+\,84\,meV, respectively).
 The broad feature centered at 240\,meV, weaker and broader than the second-order phonon scattering peaks, is attributed to third-order phonon scattering (84\,+\,84\,+\,84\,meV).